 Ensenada Cruise Port Guide

-Ensenada Cruise port Guide with Flavorful Local Insights by Local Expat
+Ensenada Cruise port Guide with Insights by Local Cruiser

 Welcome to my town, Ensenada, the ‘Pearl of the Pacific’ to Baja California and a vibrant, sun-soaked destination brimming with culture, history, and natural beauty.
-Driving we are just 90min south of the border, and the port is popular destination thanks to the Jones Act.
+Driving we are just 90 minuntes south of the border, and the port is common destination thanks to the Jones Act.

-So you arriving and ship or staying downtown where I hang out 3-4 days a week for the last 10 years.
-Let me share with you to keep it safe, fun, and give some options that are a bit more authentic.
+Whether you are arriving by ship or staying downtown where I hang out 3-4 days a week for the last 15 years, let me share with you to convince you it is safe, and give some options that are a bit more authentic.

 Cruisers:

-Not a tender port.
+Ensenada is not a tender port.
 Dockage for just two cruise ships.
-Upon leaving the ship, you will be in port security until you walk 5 min past Ensenada Sign, under yellow arch over sidewalk.
+Upon leaving the ship, you will be within port security until you walk 5 min past Ensenada sign, under orange walking arches, foot bridge to the left and excursion pick up to the right in front of Museum Caracol glass building.

 Shuttles to Town outside ship: Two companies offer shuttles for a 4$.
 Each leaves you in different places.
 Las Dunas and Misioneros.
-Las Dunas leaves you in Prisionero/ Pueblo Antiguo complex (near Papas and Beer at beginning of La Primera) with vendors and tour buses.
-Misioneros leaves you at 4 head park (Tres Cabezas Civic Parque) across from McDonads and near Starbucks.
-The drop off points are only 3 blocks apart really.
+Las Dunas leaves you in Pri Pueblo Antiguo complex (near Papas and Beer at the beginning of La Primera) with vendors and tour buses.
+Misioneros leaves you at 3 head park (Tres Cabezas Civic Parque) across from McDonads Starbucks.
+The drop-off points are only 3 blocks apart really.
 You can walk back to ship or catch shuttle.

-Turn left over footbridge to walk along malecon for self guided, free, safe exploration.
-Walk straight for a private excursion pick ups.
+Turn left over footbridge “muelle mirador’ to walk along Malecon for self-guided, free, safe exploration.
+Walk straight for private excursions pick ups.

-Orient yourself with the huge flag or flagpole.
+Orient yourself with the huge flag or flagpole (flag seldom flies for unknown reasons).
 From downtown, you can always see it.

 1. Ensenada Downtown Safety

-Ensenada is safe for tourists.
-Downtown and near port you will not encounter any physical harm any of the places you go near downtown port, La Bufadora, or Excursions.
-There are a few scams covered in detail here: Excursions and down town are close to port, so very little chance of back to ship problems unless you are drinking.
-[Get full safety here, driving in Baja here
+Ensenada is definitely safe for tourism and expats like me living here.
+Downtown and near port you will not encounter any physical harm any of the places you go near the downtown port, La Bufadora, or on a tour.
+There are a few scams covered in Port safety sheet.
+Excursions and downtown are close to port, so no chance of back-to-ship problems while sober.
+Driving in Ensenada safety here

 • Stay in well-populated areas: The port area and downtown are typically safe, especially during the day.
 Stick to these areas, especially if you’re unfamiliar with the city.